hanjo-plays/curriculum-vitae/README.md

 # curriculum-vitae
-Johan's projects and assignments as parrt of the cv
+Johan's projects and assignments as part of his cv

 # Oscilloscope driver and gui